 Qualification and recognition

-Upon completion of the course, graduates will be awarded CHC40413 Certificate IV in Youth Work.
+On completion, you will receive the CHC40413 Certificate IV in Youth Work.

 How to apply